 Antiandrogens can stop the production of androgens and prevent hair loss.
-These medications may cause side effects, so always talk to the doctor about what to expect and whether antiandrogens are suitable.
+These medications may cause side effects, so always speak with a healthcare professional about what to expect and whether antiandrogens are suitable.

 Eating a healthful diet may support normal hair growth, as well.
 Typically, a healthful diet will contain a wide variety of foods, including many different vegetables and fruits.
 These provide many essential nutrients and compounds that help keep skin and hair healthy.

-Massaging the scalp may increase circulation in the area and help clean away dandruff.
-This helps keep the scalp and hair follicles healthy.
+Massaging the scalp may increase circulation in the area and promote hair growth.
+Research

 The most common cause of hair loss in females is androgenetic alopecia, which has strong links to genetics and can run in families.

 In females, the parting at the center of the hair often becomes more defined or wider.
-Females may also experience thinning hairs, and hair may appear more thin or patchy overall.
+Their hair may also appear thinner or patchier overall.